MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 1. Select **Environments**, and then open the environment you want.
 1. Select **Settings** > **Product** > **Privacy + Security**.
 1. Under **IP address settings**, set **Enable IP address based firewall rule** to **On**.
 1. Under **Allowed list of IPv4 or IPv6 ranges**, specify the allowed IP ranges in classless inter-domain routing (CIDR) format.
 If you have multiple IP ranges, separate them using a comma.
-This field excepts alphanumeric characters with a maximum length of 4000, allowing a maximum of 200 IP ranges.
+This field excepts alphanumeric characters with a maximum length of 4000 and allows a maximum of 200 IP ranges.
 1. Choose additional settings as appropriate:

-   - **Service tags to be allowed by IP Firewall**: You can select list of service tags to bypass the IP Firewall restrictions.
-   - **Allow Access for Microsoft trusted Services**: Enabled by default.
-Enabling this allows access to the Power Platform environment with Dataverse for service tags `PowerPlatformInfra`, `GenevaSynthetics` and `GenevaActions` and for internal first-party applications.
+   - **Allow access for Microsoft trusted services**: Enabled by default.
+Enabling this setting allows access to the Power Platform environment with Dataverse for service tags `PowerPlatformInfra`, `GenevaSynthetics`, and `GenevaActions` and for internal first-party applications.
-   - **Allow access for all application Users**: Enabled by default.
+   - **Allow access for all application users**: Enabled by default.
 This setting allows all application users third-party and first-party access to Dataverse APIs.
-   - **Enable IP firewall in audit only mode**: This setting allows you to enable IP firewall where a request by a user is allowed regardless of their IP address.<!-- Is this captured in the Audit Summary view? https://learn.microsoft.com/en-us/power-platform/admin/manage-dataverse-auditing#use-the-audit-summary-view -->
+   - **Enable IP firewall in audit only mode**: Enabled by default.
+This setting allows you to enable IP firewall where a request by a user is allowed regardless of their IP address.
    - **Reverse proxy IP addresses**: If your organization has reverse proxies configured, enter the IP addresses of one or more reverse proxy separated by comma.
 This reverse proxy settings apply to both IP-based cookie binding and IP firewall.

 1. Select **Save**.

 > [!IMPORTANT]
-> When **Service tags to be allowed by IP Firewall** , **Allow Access for Microsoft trusted Services**, and **Allow access for all application Users** IP firewall settings are all disabled, some services that use Dataverse might no longer work, such as Power Automate flows. <!-- Need more explanation for this.
-How/what breaks?
-What integrations besides flows?-->
+> When **Allow Access for Microsoft trusted services** and **Allow access for all application users** IP firewall settings are disabled, some services that use Dataverse might no longer work, such as Power Automate flows.

 ### Test IP firewall

 One enabled, you can test the IP firewall to verify it is working.

-1. Open the Power Platform environment URI that starts with https://*environmentname*.crm*.dynamics.com from an IP address, which isn't in the allow list of the IP addresses for the environment.
+1. Open the Power Platform environment URI that starts with `https://*environmentname*.crm*.dynamics.com` from an IP address, which isn't in the allow list of the IP addresses for the environment.

-   Your request to access is rejected with a message, "The request you are trying to make is rejected as access to your IP is blocked.
+   Your request to access should be rejected with a message that says, "The request you are trying to make is rejected as access to your IP is blocked.
 Contact your administrator for more information".

-1. Open the Power Platform environment URI that starts with https://*environmentname*.crm*.dynamics.com from an IP address, which is in the allowed list of IP address ranges.
+1. Open the Power Platform environment URI that starts with `https://*environmentname*.crm*.dynamics.com` from an IP address, which is in the allowed list of IP address ranges.

    You'll have the appropriate access to the environment, as defined by your security role membership.

-## FAQ
+## Frequently asked questions (FAQ)

 ### What does IP firewall cover in Power Platform?